 The vision of the original plan was to use the additional Future in Mind funding to transform Mental Health services for Children and Young People by building capacity and capability at critical points across the system so that by 2021 measurable progress could be demonstrated towards closing the health and wellbeing gap and securing sustainable improvements in children and young people’s Mental Health outcomes in Wolverhampton.

 Whilst progress has been made in many areas identified in the original plan, there is still a distance to travel to ensure that Children and Young People in Wolverhampton are able to access the Emotional Mental Health and Wellbeing services as well as specialist CAMHs that they require and at the appropriate time.
 This refreshed plan aims to provide the narrative around the distance travelled from the initial plan, current services and work still to be undertaken.
 It will articulate impacts and outcomes of additional funding, challenges which still present areas of concern within the system and actions to be taken to mitigate against them.

-The refreshed plan can be accessed document here (2.29 MB)
+The refreshed plan can be accessed pdf here (2.78 MB)